Axiom Station: RMF

 Axiom's fifth module, the Research and Manufacturing Facility Module with Earth Observatory (RMF), is expected to be launched in the early 2030s.
-It will provide access to the unique microgravity environment as a platform to enable research, product development, process improvement, and space manufacturing.
+It would provide access to the unique microgravity environment as a platform to enable research, product development, process improvement, and space manufacturing.
 The Earth Observatory is a glass-walled cupola attached to the RMF.

 SEE-1

 Axiom Space plans to manufacture the SEE-1 module for the British company Space Entertainment Enterprise (or S.E.E.).
-It is planned to be a six meter spherical inflatable module and to fulfill the purpose of a first entertainment studio in space.
-SEE-1 is expected to launch sometime after Hab-1.
+It is planned to be a six meter spherical inflatable module that fulfills the purpose of a first entertainment studio in space.
+SEE-1 is expected to launch after Hab-1.

-The directors of SEE, Dmitry Lesnevsky and Elena Lesnevsky, have additionally been pursuing film shootings for a future movie with Tom Cruise at the station.
+The directors of SEE, Dmitry Lesnevsky and Elena Lesnevsky, have been pursuing film shootings for a future movie with Tom Cruise at the station.

 MPLM

 The Raffaello Multi-Purpose Logistics Modules (MPLM) is planned to be modified and installed on Axiom Station after the ISS is decommissioned.